 Talking about divorce with your kids

-For fathers of young children, broaching the topic of divorce is often one of the most daunting aspects of dissolving a marriage.
-Regardless of the age of your children, breaking the news that you are divorcing can be one of the most difficult conversations you will ever have.
+UPDATED: For parents, especially parents of young children, broaching the topic of divorce is one daunting aspect of dissolving a marriage.
+Regardless of their age, breaking the news of divorce can be one of the most difficult conversations you will ever have.

-With young children, the conversation can be even more challenging because toddlers and elementary school kids frequently don’t have the emotional vocabulary to express their feelings and can have difficulty understanding the situation.
+With young children, the conversation can be even more challenging.
+Toddlers and elementary school kids don’t often have the emotional vocabulary to express their feelings.
+It’s a difficult situation for them to understand.

-The initiative provides resources like videos, tips, and activities for kids ages 2-8.
-The resources are an excellent place for fathers to find information and tools for discussing divorce with their children.
+The initiative provides videos, tips, and activities for kids ages two through eight.
+These resources provide an excellent place for parents to find information and tools about discussing divorce with their children.

 Tough topics aren’t new to the kid’s show.
 The Sesame Street blog released a statement saying: